 To provide for organizing, arming, and disciplining, the Militia, and for governing such Part of them as may be employed in the Service of the United States, reserving to the States respectively, the Appointment of the Officers, and the Authority of training the Militia according to the discipline prescribed by Congress;

 The Federal government could call forth the State militia’s in the service of the United States to suppress insurrections, repel invasions and execute the [Constitutionally based] laws of the union.
 The appointment of officers was the responsibility of the States as was the organizing, arming and disciplining of the militia.

-Now the big question of the day is: where does someone like Obama or the Congress get the idea that they can regulate the people’s natural right to own, keep and use arms?
+Now the big question of the day is: where does Congress, State and Local governments get the idea that they can regulate the people’s natural right to own, keep and use arms?

 Fact is, if their oaths of office mean anything, they don’t!

-At best it is a state related issue and even then States have been given no powers by the people who ordained and established the Constitution as noted in the Preamble above.
-When it comes to the issue of arms ownership and possession, our government has been given no powers over the people.
+At best, it is a state related issue.
+Even then, States have been given no powers by the people who ordained and established the Constitution as noted in the Preamble above.
+When it comes to the issue of arms ownership and possession, our government has been given no powers in the Constitution over the people.